OldSchoolSDK/osrs-sdk/README.md

 ## What is the lineage of this project?

-The [BISTools Line of Sight tool](https://bistools.github.io/inferno.html) inspired [artsicle's inferno tool](https://artsicleofficial.github.io/infernointeractive/inferno.html) which inspired the original 2D version of this project by [@Tesla Owner](https://github.com/TeslaOwner/), which inspired the improved 3D version by [@Supalosa](https://github.com/Supalosa/).
+The [BISTools Line of Sight tool](https://bistools.github.io/inferno.html) inspired [artsicle's inferno tool](https://artsicleofficial.github.io/infernointeractive/inferno.html) which inspired the original 2D Inferno Trainer by [@Tesla Owner](https://github.com/TeslaOwner/), which inspired [@Supalosa](https://github.com/Supalosa/) to both bring an accurate 3D mode as well as the Colosim.

 Without all of these contributors that built upon each other, the polished version we have today would not exist.

 ## How do I use it?